 If items such as, but limited to the following are found, cemetery personnel will remove and discarded.

 ANY ITEM TAPED, AFFIXED, GLUED, WIRED, ADHERED, HUNG TO MONUMENT/MARKERS, CRYPT AND NICHE DOORS, BENCHES, CREMATION BOULDER SURFACE AND LIDS ARE NOT PERMITTED

-(Exception is permanently attached porcelain picture or bronze item incorporated into monument.)
+(Exception is permanently attached porcelain picture, bronze item incorporated into monument and saddles.)